Dingrong123/Flappybird-in-RL/README.md

 <img src="https://github.com/Dingrong123/Flappybird-in-RL/blob/master/assets/sprites/FBgif1.gif" width="250" height="400" alt="图片加载失败"/>

 ##  Model
-It is a classical DQN with off-policy strategy.
+It is a classical Double-DQN.
 There are 2 networks.
 One is exploring network and another is target network.

 ## Training tricks
 *  The model will converge faster if the background of the game is replaced by a totally black one.